Home Compare SOFI vs SQN.SW

 SoFi Technologies vs Swissquote Group Holding: Which Stock Looks Stronger in 2026?

-Swissquote holds the cleaner structural position, with the lead spread across valuation and profitability.
+Swissquote holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+SoFi Technologies does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-This is not just a one-metric split: both valuation and profitability materially support the lead.
-The overall score gap is 11 points in favour of Swissquote Group Holding SA.
+The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
+The overall score gap is 17 points in favour of Swissquote Group Holding SA.

 Trajectory Similarity